MGTheTrain/crypto-vault-service/cmd/crypto-vault-cli/README.md

 ## Summary

-`crypto-vault-cli` is a command-line tool for file encryption and decryption using AES, RSA and EC algorithms.
-It provides an easy interface to securely encrypt and decrypt files using symmetric (AES) and asymmetric (RSA, EC) cryptography.
+`crypto-vault-cli` is a versatile command-line tool that facilitates secure file operations, including encryption, decryption, digital signing and verification using AES, RSA and ECDSA algorithms.
+It also integrates with PKCS#11 hardware tokens for key management and cryptographic operations.

 ## Getting Started